 Fort Myers, FL 33965

-IEP’s and former teacher recommendations are helpful in eliciting services, but these types of documentation ARE NOT sufficient for primary documentation.
-In addition, if current documentation is too old and more up to date testing needs to be done, the Office of Adaptive Services will refer the student to the Counseling and Psychological Services office (CAPS), with the cost of the testing being at the expense of the individual.
+Individualized Education Plans (IEP), 504 plans and former teacher recommendations are helpful in eliciting services, but these types of documentation ARE NOT sufficient for primary documentation.
+In addition, if documentation presented exceeds a reasonable time period (typically 3-5 years), current testing may be required and students will be referred to the Counseling and Psychological Services office (CAPS), with the cost of the testing being at the expense of the individual.
 Students may also choose to test privately and a referral list of local offices who conduct disability testing can be obtained through Adaptive Services.

 1.Students will need to make an appointment with their case manager** in order to formulate an accommodation plan.Documentation of the request should be supplied prior to the appointment and it is also recommended that the Request for Accommodations form be completed prior to the appointment (link to form).

 2.Students should meet with the assigned case manager in Adaptive Services within the first two weeks of the start of classes, although it is recommended that the student make the appointment during the orientation period.
 It is not the responsibility of the case manager to set up the initial meeting with the student.
 Discussions during this meeting will allow the case manager to modify the accommodations and services if the need arises.

 3.If the status of a student’s condition changes in any way, additional documentation regarding the change will be required.
 This documentation must be sent to the case manager as soon as the change in condition is discovered.

 4.It is recommended that the student meet with the assigned case manager at the beginning of EACH semester for evaluation and review of existing accommodations and academic performance.